teregonzalez/teregonzalez/README.md

 - ⚡ Fun fact: ...
 -->

-Learning how to develope cool Java solutions:sparkles:
+Learning how to develope cool Java solutions :sparkles:
+Looking to collaborate and learn about projects that encourage recycling and other amazing green options for a better world.

 You can contact me in: